jib1337/writeups_public/HackTheBox/HTB_Sauna/README.md

 -a----         7/9/2020  11:05 PM        1263880 mimikatz.exe
 ```
 First I tried running mimikatz normally - it flooded my shell with prompts and broke everything.
 After setting back up, I tried running by passing a set of arguments on what I wanted to do.
-We can dump the SAM file with lsadump.
 Reference:
 - https://github.com/gentilkiwi/mimikatz/wiki/module-~-lsadump
 ```sh